greenfox-velox/velox-syllabus/review/html_css.md

 #### Don't overuse position
  - Try to solve the problem without using position (expect the black box), rather try to use flex-box or float

+#### Try to avoid style property duplication, use combined selectors
+ - The sidebars has the same width
+ - The header and the footer has the same height